umeboshi2/paella/README.md

 	keys are found, to generate them.
 The paella server should keep track of all the keys and only set the master to accept those that it preseeds.

-### Pillar Data

-The default pillar data is in a git repository.
-I desire for these pillar files, eventually, to be python scripts that access a database using SQLAlchemy.

 ## TODO